jayo78/win-backdoor/README.md

-currently developing

-#### UPDATE: started working on a crypter, as of now it only encrypts a section within a PE file.
-Working on runtime decryption.

 ## Description
-This is a Remote Access Trojan tool developed as a fun project to learn about malware and evasion.
-To communicate with the bot once executed on the target system, you must use a tool like netcat to act as the command server (will be adding a listener).

-## Bot execution and modules
-Once the bot is run it will attempt to copy itself to the temp directory (from temp environment variable).
-It will then add the new path to a registry run key, either admin or user depending on priviledges.
-Finally it will execute from within the temp directory and begin beaconing the command server (C2 properties in Bot/config.h).
-Once a connection is made, the bot will wait to receive module codes that determine which module is run through the bot.
-Currently the only module implemented is spawn_shell, which will create a cmd.exe process in the background and pipe stdin, stdout, stderr to the command server.
+This is a persistent reverse shell that uses windows TCP sockets to communicate with a listener.
+The listener can be anything that accepts a remote connection, I used netcat to test (nc -lnvp 8080).
+Persistence is achieved through a registry run key that executes the malware path on a reboot.
+The purpose of this project was to gain a grasp of simple winAPI calls and sockets in C, as well as explore malware techniques.
+As of writing this, the executable goes undetected by windows defender and has a virustotal.com score of 3/72.
+The reason for its low detection rate could be due to the simplicity of the executable which doesn't pack/encrypt itself or use any typical process injection methods.

+#### Execution

+1. reverse shell executed
+2. copy self to temp folder
+3. execute instance from temp folder
+4. write registry run key for reboot persistence
+5. continually beacon listener until a connection is made
+6. wait for module code from listener to start the reverse shell
+7. use CreateProcess() to start cmd.exe and pipe stdin/out/err to the socket

+*since the cmd process is wrapped in a loop that accepts module codes from the listener the executable will stay connected even when the shell is exited*

+*If the executable loses connection to the listener it will continue to beacon every 5 seconds to re-establish connection which could raise a red flag for Anti-virus*

 ### Notes:

-- To compile windows executables (.exe) on linux, use mingw64
-- Bot/Makefile contains compilation flags for a compact executable
+- See Makefile for intended compilation and gcc flags for a compact exe
-- Run "make" from within the Bot directory to compile the bot (uses mingw64)

-## TODO
-- ~~registry key persistance~~
+  - Need to use a compiler that supports windows runtime (mingw)
-- upload and execute files
+- Change ip and port in main.h
-- get antivirus products
-- Add cryptor with decryption stub and anti-virus evasion
-- python botnet listener